rainbirddigital/colab-mammoth/README.md

-# Google Colab implementation of the Mammoth Word .docx to HTML converter
+# Google Colab implementation of Mammoth .docx to HTML converter

 [Mammoth](https://github.com/mwilliamson/python-mammoth) converts .docx documents into a semantic HTML.
 This [Google Colab](https://colab.research.google.com) implementation utilizes Mammoth and additionally adds a responsive header and footer to each of the exported HTMl files.
 This process requires some basic knowledge of Word or similar open-source alternatives such as [OnlyOffice](https://www.onlyoffice.com), HTML/CSS and a free [Google Drive](https://drive.google.com) account.